Moazoom/CW2024/README.md

 Fixed a bad filename which was causing an error upon entering the boss level.
 Removed useless commented code.

 ### UserPlane
 Adjusted speed for more fun gameplay.
+New maximum and minimum Y values were made.

 ### UserProjectile
 Adjusted speed and size for more fun gameplay.